Newquay is one of the most visiting beach towns in the UK. So with so much to choose from, here’s our things to do in Newquay Cornwall guide.

 By far the most popular of the things to do in Newquay is to hop the Newquay beaches.

-With some of the best beaches in the UK, and of course being an extremely popular area for surfing, there are plenty of beaches to choose from.
+With some of the best beaches in the UK, and of course being an extremely popular area for surfing, there are plenty of family friendly beaches to choose from.

-With so many epic views and cliffs to climb, walking any part of The is worth your time.
+With so many epic views and cliffs to climb, walking any part of the coast is definitely worth your time.

-However, pretty much any walkway along the coast within Newquay is on that path.
-So we walked from Newquay to Watergate Bay and got some pretty insane views!
+We walked from Newquay to Watergate Bay and got some pretty insane views along the way!

 A photographers dream, walking the cliff tops has to be on your things to do in Newquay bucket list!